October 2020 books

 August 2020 books

-This is the latest post in a series I started in late 2019, anticipating the twentieth anniversary of my bookblogging which will fall in late 2023.
+This is the latest post in a series I started in late 2019, anticipating the twentieth anniversary of my bookblogging at the end of October 2023.
 Every six-ish days, I’ve been revisiting a month from my recent past, noting work and family developments as well as the books I read in that month.
 I’ve found it a pleasantly cathartic process, especially in recent circumstances.
 If you want to look back at previous entries, they are all tagged under bookblog nostalgia.

 The month began grimly, with the notorious 2020 Hugo Awards ceremony unfolding in the early hours of 1 August (in my time zone).
 I think we have to be clear that it went very badly wrong.
 Having put many hours of my own time into working on the awards that year, I felt personally that my efforts had been thrown back in my face.
 The fact that the first actual Hugo winner was not announced until more than an hour into the ceremony demonstrated a fundamental lack of respect for the people who should have been at the heart of the occasion.
 (Not to mention the rest of us.)